Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 against the king's pawn opening might be suitable for the Van Geet opening if the player opens this way.

+If my second move had been Nf3, some analysts might consider this a R&eacute;ti opening.

 #### Laroche gambit

 1. Nc3 b5